goggin13/wrestling/readme.md

   - display on user index page
 - create abstract bets table
   - {match_id, user_id, type, amount, wager, payout, open}
+  - make payout a method for now, TBD on how to set
   - when createing a bet, validate user has money in their balance
     - transactionally subtract from user balance
   - create subclass MoneyLineBet